 In the rural Southeast, roadside ditches – known as “bar ditches” – carry on for miles.
-They’re full of water and full of life, these narrow wetlands.
+The term bar ditch probably comes from their construction, when dirt was "borrowed" to build up the road.
+The ditches are full of water and full of life, these narrow wetlands.
 Herons stalk the shallow water, stabbing at minnows.
 Common Gallinules, like this one, swim on the surface.
 Reeds and bulrushes provide cover for secretive marsh birds like King Rails.
 Red-winged Blackbirds flash crimson epaulets as they sing, and Boat-tailed Grackles offer their own rough music.

 A Drive Along a Bar Ditch